 Centennial Group Sierra Club in Northwest Georgia - Monthly Meetings & News and Events

-Sierra Club Centennial Group Members & Friends: The next Centennial Group Meeting will be Thursday March 7th 7:00-8:30pm.
+Sierra Club Centennial Group Members & Friends: The next Centennial Group Meeting will be Thursday April 4th 7:00-8:30pm.

-This meeting will be both IN-PERSON at LIFE UNIVERSITY and ON-LINE via ZoomLife University Graduate & Undergraduate Studies (Bldg 9 on Campus Map) Rm 119, 1250 Life’s Way Marietta or on-line via Zoom.
+This meeting will be both IN-PERSON at LIFE UNIVERSITY and Online via ZoomLife University Graduate & Undergraduate Studies (Bldg 9 on Campus Map) Rm 119, 1250 Life’s Way Marietta or on-line via Zoom.
 We recommend you use the large parking area M on the Barclay Circle side of the building at 1269 Barclay CircleSee the green Sierra Club signs on the Barclay Circle entrance to parking area M and follow them to the building and meeting room.

 Social and Refreshments at 7:00pm The ZOOM meeting will begin at 7:30pm